 The Rockaway Township Division of Health provides a wide variety of clinical, environmental, administrative, educational and animal control services in accordance with state-mandated programs, administrative codes and statutes.

-The Division of Health is staffed with a full time Health Officer, one Senior Public Health Nurse, two Public Health Nurses, one Chief Registered Environmental Health Specialist (REHS), three REHSs, one Animal Control Officer and support staff.
+The Division of Health is staffed with a full-time Health Officer, two Public Health Nurses, one Chief Registered Environmental Health Specialist (REHS), three REHSs, one Animal Control Officer and support staff.
 In addition, the Division contracts for the services of a Master Health Educator (MCHES) and on-call Animal Control Officers as needed.
 For a complete list of staff and contact information, please scroll to the bottom of this page or check the Directory link to the right.